Call stack profiler for Python. Shows you why your code is slow!

 Pyinstrument records the entire stack, so tracking expensive calls is much easier.

 'Wall-clock' time (not CPU time)

 Pyinstrument records duration using 'wall-clock' time.
-When you're writing a program that downloads data, reads files, and talks to databases, all that time is included in the tracked time by pyinstrument.
+That means that when you're writing a program that downloads data, reads files, and talks to databases, that time is included in the tracked time by pyinstrument.